Puppy Love – Puppy Philosophy: 15 Lessons I Learned from Our Puppy

 1. A nap in the middle of the afternoon is a good thing.

-2. Make sure all paper towels and napkins and tissues are thrown away immediately after use OR they will become chew toys.
+2. Make sure all used paper towels, napkins, and tissues are thrown away immediately OR they will become chew toys.

 3. Take time to smell the roses, or in Pepper’s case, the road, every twig, every little thing that comes his way.

 4. There is always a little time to play.